 The pre-construction Cultural Resources Inventory was conducted to avoid and minimize disturbance to resources.
 Contractors will be required to follow an Inadvertent Discovery Plan to avoid and minimize impacts to any resources found during construction.
-Additionally, all State protected resources (8) under RCW 27.53 and SEPA as well as all NRHP eligible Sites (3) have been avoided.
-As such, no monitoring during construction is recommended.

 14. Transportation

 a.
 Identify public streets and highways serving the site or affected geographic area and describe proposed access to the existing street system.
 Show on site plans, if any.